abilandz/PH8124/Lecture_12/Lecture_12.md

 ### 3. TFileMerger <a name="tfilemerger"></a>
 When part of the data is analyzed with one process, and another part with another process, the output ROOT files have exactly the same internal structure (e.g. number of histograms), only the histogram content is different.
 In situations like this, and in order to achieve the total statistics in the analysis, one is interested in merging (i.e. summing up) all histogram together.
-This can be achieved very conventiently with the ```TFileMerger``` class, which will merge automatically the content of all mergeable objects within the ROOT files (typically histograms and profiles).
+This can be achieved very conveniently with the ```TFileMerger``` class, which will merge automatically the content of all mergeable objects within the ROOT files (typically histograms and profiles).

-As an important remark, we stress it out again that the ROOT files we want to merge must have exactly the same intrnal strucure, otherwise weird things can happen, as ROOT cannot easily determine the internal structure of final merged file.
+As an important remark, we stress it out again that the ROOT files we want to merge must have exactly the same internal structure, otherwise weird things can happen, as ROOT cannot easily determine the internal structure of final merged file.

 If in two subdirectories of your current working directory, named 10 and 11 let's say, you have file named 'mergeMe.root'
 ```linux